Dementia Care

 Career opportunities

-Graduates may find work in a range of career paths within the community and care fields, in both the public and private sectors.
+You can forge a rewarding career within the community and care fields, in both the public and private sectors.
 This includes a range of roles that will be critical in delivering enhanced capacity to a sector that is facing an enormous challenge.
 Recent graduates have been employed as consultants in dementia care, general management, policy advisors and dementia education and training roles in the aged care sector.

 10.8%